camoverride/emotion-detector/README.md

 # Emotion Detector

-This repo creates an app that serves returns face-analysis information to a client.
+This is an application that takes a video of your face and returns information about it: gender, age, and real-time updates about your emotional state.

+Video information is captured by the app and then the image is cropped to your face.
+Then this information is sent off to several model servers that do different analyses (gender, age, emotion) and return the results to the client.

 This repo includes a mini-XCEPTION model which was based off of [this paper](https://arxiv.org/pdf/1710.07557.pdf).

 Related repos are: